-- Caring and supportive teachers and teaching assistants who are readily available for children who want to talk about concerns or worries. - A Relationships & Health Education curriculum which provides children with the knowledge, skills and understanding they need to enhance their social and emotional well-being. - The SEAL (Social, Emotional Aspects of Learning) pack which can be delivered to a whole class, groups or individual children. - Teaching Assistants who are trained through ASPEN (Additional Support for Pupils with Emotional Needs) and the Hope Project.
-They listen, discuss, calm and provide support for any children who need it. - Friendship Club is available every day for children who need support or just a quiet time with friends. - Circle of Friends: an intervention which supports positive social development with peers. - Outside agencies including the Family Support Team, Harvey Girls, the Behaviour Support Team, the Mental Health in Schools Team, the School Nurse and Community Paediatrician.
+- Caring and supportive teachers and teaching assistants who are readily available for children who want to talk about concerns or worries. - A Relationships & Health Education curriculum which provides children with the knowledge, skills and understanding they need to enhance their social and emotional well-being. - The My Happy Mind programme, which is delivered to whole class and small groups. - Emotion Coaching to individual children who need support with emotions, relationships and behaviour. - Teaching Assistants who listen, discuss, calm and provide support for any children who need it. - Sensory Circuits and/or Sensory Breaks are available every day for children who need sensory support or a focus to help maintain their attention. - Restorative Practice and Circle of Friends: interventions which support positive behaviour and social development with peers. - Outside agencies including the Family Support Team, Malachi, the Behaviour Support Team, Fountains Outreach, the Mental Health in Schools Team, the School Nurse and Community Paediatrician. - Our local church also provides support for families who need it.